Google Ads (Adwords)

 Connect Google Ads to Attribution app by clicking the Settings icon in your Attribution app account in the top right corner.
 From there you can select Ad Integrations in the left hand panel.
 Next, you can click the button to Connect Google Ads.
 Follow instruction on the screen to complete the connection.

-Attribution app will pull in spend data for each campaign, keeping track of visitors on your site that came from each campaign.
+Attribution app will pull Campaigns, Ad Groups and Keywords (where applicable) along with spend data for each entity, keeping track of visitors on your site that came from each campaign/ag group/keyword.
+Attribution uses gclid to resolve to each ad-click to a corresponding Campaign.

-When you connect Google Ads, Attribution app will use the timezone set in your Google Ads account.
-This keeps the spend amounts and visitor amounts consistent with your Google Ads dashboard.
+When you connect Google Ads, Attribution will use the time zone set in your Google Ads account.
+This keeps the spend amounts and visitor amounts more consistent with your Google Ads dashboard.

-Attribution app recommends you use the same timezone for all your advertising and analytics services.
-If you connect both Google Ads and Facebook Ads and each use different timezones, Attribution app will default to the first connected ad integration timezone.
+We recommend you use the same time zone for all your advertising and analytics services.
+If you connect both Google Ads and Facebook Ads and each use different time zones, Attribution will default to the first connected ad integration time zone.
 This will not affect the accuracy of reporting but it will affect how the same data is broken by day periods.